Vehicle registration plates of Belgium: Registration plates for trailers and caravans

 These plates are never delivered to regular vehicles.

 Design further evolved after 2010 and the introduction of new 7 character plates.
-Trailer plates switched to the RAL-3001 color, still starting with the letter Q (1-QAA-123).
+Trailer plates switched to the RAL-3001 colour, still starting with the letter Q (1-QAA-123).

 This design short lived, as they were soon replaced by plates using Q as indicative numbers instead (Q-ABC-123).
 These are the currently issued trailer plates design.

 Plates for personnel of international bodies

 Plates given out to persons working for the international bodies in Belgium, including EU staff.
 "International" plates can be time-limited (according to the work contract) or have unlimited validity.
 If applicable, the time limitation is displayed inside the European circle of stars.

 The plates have blue characters on a white background.
 The combination consists of 6 digits without letters.
 Until now the first digit is always "9".

 These plates have also been discontinued.
 Nato, EU, foreign institutions, were carrying a plate with the standard red template, with the 8-aaa-### format.

 Since 2014 the NATO, EU, Foreign Institutions registered cars are provided with a standard red Belgian plate in the format N-LLL-NNN where N is a digit and L is a letter.